 - Ways to Give

-The 2020 Teacher Innovation Grant application deadline has been extended.
-The grant application deadline is Tuesday, December 1, 2020.
+The 2020 Teacher Innovation Grant application deadline was Tuesday, December 1, 2020.
 Award notices have been sent to teachers and principals.

-If you received a Teacher Innovation Grant in 2019 you need to complete a grant evaluation before your application for 2020 will be accepted.
+If you received a Teacher Innovation Grant for 2020/2021 school year you need to complete a grant evaluation before your application for 2021/2022 will be accepted.
 Click Here to complete the evaluation.

 The Foundation encourages St. Vrain Valley School District teachers to submit grant applications for projects which support the District’s strategic direction, supplement standard curriculum and enhance efforts to meet student learning needs.
 More specifically we are interested in providing support for proposals that:

 Applicants should complete a grant application and submit it by Tuesday, December 1, 2020.
 Only ONE grant request per teacher will be accepted.
 Prior to submission, the grant application should be reviewed with your school principal or supervisor, as appropriate.
 If requesting hardware or software, please contact the SVVSD Technology Store (http://store.stvrain.k12.co.us) to ensure that the technology is supported by the district.
 All grant applications will be reviewed by a committee composed of Directors of the Education Foundation, St. Vrain Valley School District Administration and members of the community.
 The committee will use a rubric to evaluate each proposal.
 The rubric is consistent with the grant application questions.
 The committee will give a priority ranking to each of the grant applications and provide a recommendation for funding.

 Grants are reviewed on a case-by-case basis; however, most successful applicants seek funding in the $500 – $2,000 range.
 The Education Foundation allows funding requests from all content areas of education.
 Please highlight the correct category in your application for your grant request.